sazed1237/frontend-dev-task/README.md

 # Frontend Development Task

-This project is built with [Vite](https://vitejs.dev/), a fast build tool for modern web applications.
-Below are the steps to clone, install, and run the project on a different computer.

 ## Prerequisites

 - Node.js
 - npm (comes with Node.js)
 Ensure you have Node.js installed.

 ## Cloning the Repository